Rabab Abdulhadi: Career

-In 2019, Abdulhadi was co-hosting a zoom software-based talk by Palestinian political activist and member of the Popular Front for the Liberation of Palestine, Leila Khalid.
-Zoom, Facebook, and YouTube all cancelled livestreams of the webinar due to reasons related to policies against providing material support for, or praising acts of violence and terrorism.
+In 2019, Abdulhadi was co-hosting an online talk using SFSU's instance of Zoom by Palestinian political activist and member of the Popular Front for the Liberation of Palestine, Leila Khaled.
+The night before the event, the university informed Abdulhadi that Zoom would not allow SFSU to use Zoom for the talk, stating that the talk contravened the Zoom terms of service.
+Though the event was shifted on the scheduled day to YouTube, that shift only lasted for 23 minutes before YouTube shut down the stream, similarly stating it went against YouTube's terms of service.
+Facebook also shut down the event page, claiming violations of its policies.
 The United States government considers The Popular Front for the Liberation of Palestine to be a terrorist organization.
 The Leila Khaled event added to the tense national news debate on the "boundaries and consequences of freedom of expression", and had SFSU President Lynn Mahoney fielding questions about her support and/or lack of support for the Middle Eastern studies program.